TURX/kdeconnect-mac/README.md

 ### Beta Testing

-You can get the public testing version of KDE Connect macOS by opening [this TestFlight link](https://testflight.apple.com/join/0JPQYJRs).
+You can get the public testing version of KDE Connect macOS by opening [this TestFlight link](https://testflight.apple.com/join/vxCluwBF) (same link as KDE Connect iOS).

 This version supports running on Macs with Apple Silicon and Intel Chip.